btlsd/FEP/README.md

 # FEP

-This repository contains a simple text-based life simulation game written in Python.
+FEP stands for "Far East Project."
+This repository contains a simple text-based life simulation game set in a far-future Seoul.
+All in-game text is in Korean.

 ## Running the Game